Skip to contents

 Results

-We will combine all outputs for a log-odds ratio table of all contrasts and methods in the BCBC population.
+We now combine all outputs and present in plots and tables.
+For a log-odds ratio a table of all contrasts and methods in the BCBC population is given below.

 d_true d_naive MAIC STC Gcomp.ML Gcomp.Bayes MIM